ClintKan/microblog_EC2_deployment/README.md

     <ADD DEPENDENCY CHECK IMAGE HERE>

     d).
 Clean Stage: This is the environment/stage where termination of the running gunicorn app is done, and therefore free up the 5000 port that is to be then re-initiated, in the deploy stage.

-    The

-    * Deploy stage: Here the commands required to deploy the application so that it is available to the internet.
+    e).
+Deploy stage: Here the commands required to deploy the application so that it is available to the internet.

 **<ins>Note:</ins>**